-Managing user account provisioning for enterprise apps in the Azure portal
+Managing user account provisioning for enterprise apps in the Microsoft Entra admin center

-This article describes the general steps for managing automatic user account provisioning and de-provisioning for applications that support it.
+This article describes the general steps for managing automatic user account provisioning and deprovisioning for applications that support it.
 User account provisioning is the act of creating, updating, and/or disabling user account records in an application’s local user profile store.
-Most cloud and SaaS applications store the users role and permissions in the user's own local user profile store, and presence of such a user record in the user's local store is required for single sign-on and access to work.
-To learn more about automatic user account provisioning, see Automate User Provisioning and Deprovisioning to SaaS Applications with Azure Active Directory.
+Most cloud and SaaS applications store the role and permissions in the user's own local user profile store.
+The presence of such a user record in the user's local store is required for single sign-on and access to work.
+To learn more about automatic user account provisioning, see Automate User Provisioning and Deprovisioning to SaaS Applications with Microsoft Entra ID.

-Azure Active Directory (Azure AD) has a gallery that contains thousands of pre-integrated applications that are enabled for automatic provisioning with Azure AD.
-You should start by finding the provisioning setup tutorial specific to your application in the List of tutorials on how to integrate SaaS apps with Azure Active Directory.
-You'll likely find step-by-step guidance for configuring both the app and Azure AD to create the provisioning connection.
+Microsoft Entra ID has a gallery that contains thousands of pre-integrated applications that are enabled for automatic provisioning with Microsoft Entra ID.
+You should start by finding the provisioning setup tutorial specific to your application in the List of tutorials on how to integrate SaaS apps with Microsoft Entra ID.
+You'll likely find step-by-step guidance for configuring both the app and Microsoft Entra ID to create the provisioning connection.

 Finding your apps in the portal

-Use the Azure Active Directory portal to view and manage all applications that are configured for single sign-on in a directory.
+Use the Microsoft Entra admin center to view and manage all applications that are configured for single sign-on in a directory.
 Enterprise apps are apps that are deployed and used within your organization.
 Follow these steps to view and manage your enterprise applications:

 Select any app to load its resource pane, where you can view reports and manage app settings.

 Select Provisioning to manage user account provisioning settings for the selected app.